MicrosoftDocs/SupportArticles-docs/support/iis/cannot-access-site-using-https.md

 ---
 title: Error page can't be displayed
-description: This article describes a problem that an error (Page cannot be displayed) occurs when you try to access an IIS site by using HTTPS after an exported certificate is installed on a Web site. ms.date: 05/28/2020 ms.prod-support-area-path:
+description: This article describes an error (Page cannot be displayed) that occurs when you try to access an IIS site by using HTTPS after an exported certificate is installed on a Web site. ms.date: 05/28/2020 ms.prod-support-area-path: Health, diagnostic, and performance features
 ---
 # Error when you try to access a site by using HTTPS: Page cannot be displayed

-This article helps you resolve the problem that an error (Page cannot be displayed) occurs when you try to access a site by using Hypertext Transfer Protocol Secure (HTTPS).
+This article helps you resolve the error (Page cannot be displayed) that occurs when you try to access a site by using Hypertext Transfer Protocol Secure (HTTPS).

 _Original product version:_ &nbsp; Internet Information Services
 _Original KB number:_ &nbsp; 824035